Smart-Contract-Security/ACTaint/README.md

     - `entities/`: Contains data and definitions.
     - `LLM/`: AI agents.
     - `config.py`: Configuration file **(Important)**
-- `CVE/`: Dataset folder for CVE entries.

 - `many.sh`: Script for batch execution (needs to be edited before use).

-- `start.sh`: Script to start the program (needs to be edited before use).
+- `start.sh`: Script to start the program.

+## Other Logs:
+    For the logs of GPTLens and AChecker, please visit [Other Logs](https://github.com/Smart-Contract-Security/ACTaint_Other)